What is ASC 606?

-ASC 606 provides a single comprehensive model for entities to use in accounting for revenue arising from contracts from customers and superseded the most current revenue recognition guidance at the time and remains the current standard.
-ASC 606 outlines a five step model that requires companies to exercise more judgement and make more estimates when considering the terms of a customer arrangement/contract.
+ASC 606 provides a single comprehensive model for entities to use in accounting for revenue arising from contracts from customers and is the current standard.
+Compliance with ASC606 regulations regarding revenue from contracts with customers can be challenging.
+ASC 606 outlines a five-step model that requires companies to exercise more judgement and make more estimates when considering the terms of a customer arrangement or contract.

 Step 1 – Identify the contract with a customer

-Commercial substance exists
+- Commercial substance exists

-Approvals have been obtained and a commitment to perform exists on the part of both parties
+- Approvals have been obtained and a commitment to perform exists on the part of both parties

-Rights of both parties are identifiable
+- Rights of both parties are identifiable

-Payment terms are identifiable
+- Payment terms are identifiable

-Collection of substantially all of the amount to which the entity will be entitled in exchange for the good or services that will be transferred to the customer is probable (likely to occur)
+- Collection of substantially all of the amount to which the entity will be entitled in exchange for the good or services that will be transferred to the customer is probable (likely to occur)

 Guidance on contract modifications is provided in the ruling to help model contracts that may change over time, including pricing and scope changes.
 These and other changes might result in a separate contract to the current one, or possibly an entirely new contract for the engagement.

-Projector Tip: establish consistent language with your sales, executive and project teams for determination of contract type; identify ahead of time which exceptions may occur (as much as you can) and decide on appropriate action to take when changes arise.
+Projector Tip: Establish consistent language with your sales, executive and project teams for determination of contract type; identify ahead of time which exceptions may occur (as much as you can) and decide on appropriate action to take when changes arise.

-Step 2 – Identify the performance obligations in the contract – or put another way, establish what you’ve agreed to deliver in exchange for payment
+Step 2 – Identify the performance obligations in the contract

+In other words, establish what you’ve agreed to deliver in exchange for payment.
 Many times, services related to a given contract will need to be accounted for separately.
 It is the responsibility of the service provider (agency, consultant, etc.) to determine whether all services it provides for a given customer should be accounted for as one unit or as separate items.
 There are generally two steps:

-First, understand and identify all deliverables (promises to provide services)
+- First, understand and identify all deliverables (promises to provide services)

-Determine whether the promises/goods or services that will be delivered should be accounted for separately
+- Second, determine whether the promises/goods or services that will be delivered should be accounted for separately

 Some contract types referred to as “stand ready obligations” have very specific rules.
 An example of this type of professional services contract might be a maintenance agreement where an agency contract agrees to provide services when needed or desired.
-If the type or quantity of services planned to be provided is unknown or unspecified it is likely a stand-ready obligation.
+If the type or quantity of services planned to be provided is unknown or unspecified, it is likely a stand-ready obligation.

 Step 3 – Determine the transaction price

 The transaction price is the amount of consideration (e.g. payment or contract revenue) to which a reporting organization expects to be entitled to in exchange for transferring promised goods or services to a customer.
-This amount excludes 3rd party obligations like sales tax.
+This amount excludes third party obligations like sales tax.
 It should take into consideration discounts, incentives, rebates and other price concessions.

 For considerations promised in a contract that are of variable amounts, you must make a good faith estimate of the amount, only to the extent that it is probable that a significant reversal in the amount of the revenue recognized will not occur when the uncertainty associated with the variable consideration is subsequently resolved.

 Step 4 – Allocate the transaction price to the performance obligations

 This step is all about mapping what you’ve promised to what you expect to be paid on the basis of the relative standalone selling price of each distinct good or service promised.
-Once again, if you’re using a PSA this is simply breaking down the contract into the logical parts based on what and when obligations will be delivered.
+Once again, if you’re using a PSA, this is simply breaking down the contract into the logical parts based on what and when obligations will be delivered.

-Variable considerations require additional scrutiny to properly apply revenue recognition rules, specifically as it relates to distinct goods or services that make up a series but are treated as a single performance obligation.
+Variable considerations require additional scrutiny to properly apply ASC 606 revenue recognition rules, specifically as it relates to distinct goods or services that make up a series but are treated as a single performance obligation.

-PPSA Tip: Organization-wide visibility of timelines and deliverables is easily achieved with even a basic PSA tool.
+Projector Tip: Organization-wide visibility of timelines and deliverables is easily achieved with even a basic PSA tool.
 The best PSA will allow the organization to customize their accounting structures based on their needs, acting as revenue forecasting software to include everything from modeling managed services contracts to accounting for business development work.

 Step 5 – Recognize revenue when (or as) each performance obligation is satisfied

 Obligations can be satisfied at a point in time (typically when promised goods are transferred to a customer) or over time (typically used for services delivered to a customer across a duration of time).
-Revenue recognition for consulting firms, agencies and IT services teams typically work with an “over time” model and it is essential that an appropriate method for measuring and reporting progress is in place.
+Revenue recognition for consulting companies, agencies and IT services teams typically work with an “over time” model and it is essential that an appropriate method for measuring and reporting progress is in place.

 Projector Tip: Project reporting and financial reporting must work together.
 Ideally, the system for revenue recognition that you put in place will include integration with project planning and time tracking.
-This allows forward looking projections that enable proper accounting when the time comes, but also insight into issues like missing time or projects going off track.
+This allows forward-looking projections that enable proper accounting when the time comes, but also insight into issues like missing time or projects going off track.